Puskar-Roy/Attendance-System---Backend/README.md

   - 🚦 Rate limiting with express-rate-limit for protection against brute-force attacks
   - 🌐 CORS (Cross-Origin Resource Sharing) configured to allow requests only from a specific origin

-Of course, This template may not cover all project needs, as your requirements may vary.
-More updates will be added in the future.
-Feel free to suggest changes by forking this repo, creating a pull request, or opening an issue.
-Thanks to all contributors who have helped enhance this template!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This section highlights the key frameworks and libraries that form the foundation of your project.
-Below are some notable examples:

 - **[![Node.js](https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white)](https://nodejs.org/):** A JavaScript runtime built on Chrome's V8 JavaScript engine.